Chaintech-Network/ComposeMultiplatformMediaPlayer/README.md

 ![Blog-banner-02 5](./assets/git_banner4.jpg)

-## 🎉 What's New in Version 1.0.30
+## 🎉 What's New in Version 1.0.31
+**🔊 Enhanced Audio Player Flexibility!**
-* 🔥 **VideoPlayerHost Integration:** The `VideoPlayerComposable` now works with the new `VideoPlayerHost` composable, separating video player logic from inbuilt UI.
-This gives you more control over playback and allows you to fully customize or replace the default UI.
+* 🚀 **MediaPlayerHost Integration:** The AudioPlayerComposable now seamlessly integrates with MediaPlayerHost, decoupling playback logic from the built-in UI.
+This gives you full control to customize or replace the default UI while maintaining smooth audio playback.
-* 📝 **Updated Configurations:** Simplified the VideoPlayerConfig by removing unnecessary settings.
-Refer to the customization section for updated configuration properties.
+* 📝 **Standalone Audio Player:** The AudioPlayer is now independent, offering more flexibility for different use cases.

 ## ✨ Features
 **Cross-Platform Compatibility:** Works seamlessly on iOS, Android, and Desktop platforms within Compose Multiplatform projects.